This Day In Writing History

 After losing his wife, Longfellow threw himself into his work, mostly to escape his grief.
 He worked on more translations and began publishing the poetry collections that would make him famous, such as Voices in the Night (1839) and Ballads and Other Poems (1841).

 To escape his loneliness, Longfellow socialized with fellow writers and scholars.
-In 1839, five years after losing his wife, he found himself falling love again, with Frances "Fanny" Appleton, the daughter of a wealthy industrialist.
+In 1839, five years after he'd lost his wife, he found himself falling love again, with Frances "Fanny" Appleton, the daughter of a wealthy industrialist.
 She wasn't interested in him.

 Nevertheless, Longfellow determined to win her heart, writing to a friend, "Victory hangs doubtful.
 The lady says she will not!
 I say she shall!
 It is not pride, but the madness of passion."
 After a tumultuous seven year courtship, Fanny's dogged admirer won her heart.